MuhtasimTanmoy/notebook/open source study/ejabberd.md

 - Message buffer
 - No internal state kept.
 Helps in case of node failure.
 - Connection
-    - The client to server connection (typically on tcp/5222) is handled by the module ejabberd_c2s.
-The server to server connection (typically on tcp/5269) is handled by the modules ejabberd_s2s, ejabberd_s2s_in, ejabber_s2s_out.
+    - The client-to-server connection (typically on TCP/5222) is handled by the module ejabberd_c2s.
+The server-to-server connection (typically on TCP/5269) is handled by the modules ejabberd_s2s, ejabberd_s2s_in, ejabber_s2s_out.
 The HTTP bindings are handled by the ejabberd_http module.
 - Router
     - The router handles the routing of most of the messages, i.e., when a Jabber client sends a to another entity, how is the message routed to the correct destination?
     - First ejabberd determines whether the message is a local or a remote one.
 It does so by looking at the "to" attribute to see if the host implied by the "to" attribute is hosted in itself.
-    - If so, the message is local; and is handled by ejabberd_local; otherwise it is treated as an s2s message.
+    - If so, the message is local; and is handled by ejabberd_local; otherwise, it is treated as an s2s message.
 - Modules
-    - In additional to the core Jabber and Router logics, there is a large part of the ejabberd which can be plugged in only when necessary, and they are called modules.
+    - In addition to the core Jabber and Router logics, there is a large part of the ejabberd that can be plugged in only when necessary, and they are called modules.
-    - Modules can be started / stopped dynamically at any time, thus making the ejabberd server highly extensible even at runtime.
+    - Modules can be started/stopped dynamically at any time, thus making the ejabberd server highly extensible even at runtime.
     - Modules are widely used for various extensions (the so-called 'XEP's).
 - Hooks
-    - A hook is a way by which you can change the behaviour of ejabberd by injecting your new code into the system, without changing any existing code.
+    - A hook is a way by which you can change the behavior of ejabberd by injecting your new code into the system, without changing any existing code.
     - For example, if you want to roll up your message filter to filter out messages you don't want, you can add a module hooking to the "filter_packet/3" hook.
     - If you want to keep track of all the messages clients sent, you can write a function hooking to 'user_send_packet/3'.
 - Access Control
     - Access Control.
 All users (including real jabber client users as well as administrators) are stored the same way in ejabberd.
     - Their privileges are determined by the groups they belong to.
-    - Hence, the access control modules in ejabberd allow us to distinguish users with their groups, thus providing different services for different users.
+    - Hence, the access control modules in ejabberd allow us to distinguish users from their groups, thus providing different services for different users.
     - Utils and Libraries.
 Some other libraries and utils exist in ejabberd for common purposes, e.g.: XML processing, SASL authentication, Encodings, Logger, etc. It is worth noting the ejabberd_logger is a very good logger module perfectly usable by any other projects.
-- The main difference between the jabber:component:* namespaces and the 'jabber:client' or 'jabber:server' namespace is authentication.
+- The main difference between the jabber:component:* namespaces and the 'jabber: client' or 'jabber: server' namespace is authentication.

-### PUB SUB
+### PUB-SUB
 - Subscribe
 - Unsubscribe
 - Configure
-- Retrieve message / item
+- Retrieve message/item
 - Publish message
 - Delete message
 - Create node